 Arthur (Or the Decline and Fall of the British Empire) is an album by English rock band the Kinks, released in 1969.

-#2.
-This a detail from an album recorded by Elvis Presley.
-What is the title?
+#5.
+This is a detail from an album cover by which group?

 Music from Big Pink is the debut album by the Band.
 Released in 1968.